hpccsystems-solutions-lab/Solutions-lab-website-content/index.md

 - Practical tools and extensions
 - Efficient programming
 - End-to-end configuration
-- Optimized distributed file system (dfs)
+- Optimized distributed file system (DFS)
 - Massive scalability and performance

 ## ECL

-  ECL is an easy-to-learn, advanced, and flexible declarative language that was initially developed for complex data scenarios more than 20 years ago and has been tested and refined continuously ever since.\
+ECL is an easy-to-learn, advanced, and flexible declarative language that was initially developed for complex data scenarios more than 20 years ago and has been tested and refined continuously ever since.

 ECL has been designed specifically for massive data projects using the LexisNexis Risk Solutions HPCC Systems platform.
 ECL's extreme scalability comes from a design that allows you to leverage every query you create for re-use in subsequent queries as needed.

 ### Quick ECL Overview